MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Enhance your Environment/webcontent.md

 ### Add a WebSlate prefab to your Unity project

-There are two flavors of WebSlate prefab available in the Mesh Toolkit that you can add to your scene.
+There are two flavors of WebSlate prefabs available in the Mesh Toolkit that you can add to your scene.
 If you would like a WebSlate contained in a stylized frame with extra functionalities, you can use the WebSlateFramed prefab.
 Otherwise, if you would prefer a clean WebSlate with no extra components, you can use the WebSlate prefab.

 ![Image showcasing two webslate prefabs](../../../media/webview-developer-guide/image025.png)